curtiss18/fiduciasecure/PROJECT_DOCUMENTATION.md

 - v1.0.0 - Initial implementation with advisor profiles

 ## Project Overview
-FiduciaSecure is a secure client onboarding and data management platform designed specifically for independent financial advisors (IARs).
-The platform helps advisors collect, manage, and maintain client information while ensuring regulatory compliance.
+FiduciaSecure is a secure client onboarding and data management platform designed for independent financial advisors and representatives (IARs).
+The platform helps representatives collect, manage, and maintain client information while ensuring regulatory compliance.
+Representatives can work independently or as part of larger advisory firms.

 ## Technical Stack
 - **Framework**: Next.js 15.3.2 with App Router